SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1020-24-2-totp-challenge-view-6870-graft-release-cd-7013.md

 ticket: MTM-57801
 version: 1020.24.2
 ---
-Buttons and control sizes have been adjusted to fit the login screen and the TFA settings screen available in the user settings.
+Buttons and control sizes have been adjusted to fit the Login screen and the TFA settings screen available in the user settings.